 When all your IT systems, your apps and software, and your people are spread out, you need a way to see what’s happening in all these minute and separate interactions.
 That’s exactly what distributed tracing does.

-Distributed tracing is a way to tracking requests in applications and how those requests move from users and frontend devices through to backend services and databases.
+Distributed tracing is a way to track requests in applications and how those requests move from users and frontend devices through to backend services and databases.

-Distributed tracing enables you to track requests or transactions through any application you monitor — giving you vital information that supports uptime, issue and incident resolution, ongoing optimization and, ultimately, a pristine user and customer experience.
+Distributed tracing enables you to track requests or transactions through any application you monitor — giving you vital information that supports:

 In this article, let’s take a long look at distributed tracing and the technologies used to make it possible in your enterprise.